enkaranfiles/Potholes-Detection/README.md

 To obtain an easiest and efficient way is upgrading tensorflow version for using tf_convert API which is developed by Google.

+### Working Environment

+I have trained the model on:
+1 - NVDIA 2080 SLI GPU
+2 - 24 Core Processor, its able to run the program with 40 threads.

 ### Set up Darkflow Repository
 You can choose one of the following three ways to get started with darkflow.
 If you are using Python 3 on windows you will need to install Microsoft Visual C++ 14.0.
 Here you can find installation process, why it is required, references etc or you can try stackoverflow.